 Pedestrian access from Cherry Lane leads directly to a 1-mile network of dirt/gravel roads surrounding the cranberry bogs.
 However there is no public parking on Cherry Lane, so many visitors access this property from the white and red trails at Round Pond Conservation Area.
 A portion of the Bay Circuit Trail runs through this property.
 It is marked with white blazes.

-Direct access to Island Creek Pond (for anglers and small boats) is available at Crooker Memorial Park, on Tobey Garden Street in Duxbury.
+Direct access to Island Creek Pond (for anglers and small boats) is available at Crocker Memorial Park, on Tobey Garden Street in Duxbury.

 Habitats and Wildlife